Brain Tumors and Cancer

 Are there alternative or holistic treatments?
 No alternative treatment can replace medical care, but many people find complementary approaches like mindfulness, nutritional support, or acupuncture helpful for coping with stress.
 Always discuss these with your doctor.

 How do I support a loved one with brain cancer?
 Be present, listen without judgment, and help with practical tasks like appointments or meals.
 Encourage them with kindness and patience.
-Caregiver support groups can also be helpful.
+Caregiver support groups and counselors can also be helpful.
+However, don't over help them, as it may result in them feeling like a burden.